blackberry/Cascades-Samples/mapviewdemo/readme.txt

-Map View
+Map View Demo

 ========================================================================
 Sample Description.

-The Map View example demonstrates how to display a certain location on a map control.
+The Map View example demonstrates how to display a certain location on a map control, how to drop push pins for specific map locations and how to change map altitude, tilt and heading.

 You will learn how to:
 - Use the MapView class
-- Read data from a XML file
-- Work with data models
+- Work with ImageView's
 - Use property bindings

 ========================================================================